-Torbay and South Devon Healthcare NHS Foundation Trust has taken all reasonable care to ensure that this booklet is accurate on the stated date of publication.
-However, Torbay and South Devon Healthcare NHS Foundation Trust assume no responsibility or liability for any injury, loss or damage incurred as a result of any use or reliance upon the information and material contained within this booklet and is unable to provide any warranty concerning the accuracy or completeness of any information contained herein.
+The South Devon Healthcare NHS Foundation Trust has taken all reasonable care to ensure that this booklet is accurate on the stated date of publication.
+However, South Devon Healthcare NHS Foundation Trust assume no responsibility or liability for any injury, loss or damage incurred as a result of any use or reliance upon the information and material contained within this booklet and is unable to provide any warranty concerning the accuracy or completeness or any information contained herein.